== Updated (Sept 2025)

 That’s where tabs actually help: by segmenting intent, they give you cleaner signals of who’s browsing, who’s buying, and who’s just passing through.

-When Pushing for Primary Does Make Sense
+When Escaping the Promo Tab Does Make Sense

 If your mail is landing in Promotions, that’s usually where it belongs.
 Those CTAs, discounts, and over-designed templates are your email walking and quacking like a bushy-tailed lil’ marketing duck.
 So, of course Gmail will treat it like marketing.
 And it should.